ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 glue-uri = "urn:ietf:spice:glue:" authority-identifier ":" external-number
 ```

-For example, the following is GLUE URI using the Authority Identifier "example"
+For example, the following is a GLUE URI using the Authority Identifier "example"
 and the External Number "42":

 ```